Karen Pence: Second Lady of the United States (2017–2021)

-Family and personal life
+Personal life

 While in high school, she met her first husband, John Steven Whitaker.
 They were married on August 4, 1978, in Brewster County, Texas, and later divorced.
 Whitaker was a medical student during their marriage.

 Karen met Mike Pence while she was playing guitar at Mass at St. Thomas Aquinas Church, a Catholic church in Indianapolis they both attended.
 Their first date included ice skating at the Indiana State Fairgrounds.
 After about nine months of dating, they became engaged in August 1984 and married on June 8, 1985.
 They were both Roman Catholic and later converted to evangelical Christianity by 1995.
 The couple has three children: Michael (serving in the U.S. Marine Corps), Charlotte, and Audrey.
 Pence has lived most of her life in Indiana, though the entire family moved to Washington, D.C. for the twelve years that husband Mike was a congressman from Indiana before his election as governor of Indiana.
 She is a trained pilot.

 Pence is known for her dedication to promoting art as a way of healing.
 She provided the watercolor illustrations for her daughter Charlotte's 2018 children's book, Marlon Bundo's A Day in the Life of the Vice President, the proceeds from which are given to charities, including an art therapy program.

+In 2023, she released a book detailing her life as a political spouse, titled When It's Your Turn to Serve: Experiencing God's Grace in His Calling for Your Life.